Hill: The Buck of Cabrach

 I parked at the side of the B9002 road near Elrick, where there was room for circa 3 cars.
 Also, several spaces further along this road.

 Starting point looking towards The Buck:

 The going was quite rough over the initial flat section - a mix of heather and bog with snow patches thrown in and no sign of a path.

-Dempster's Graham's book states this is very boggy ground - I found the boggy bits were avoidable but the deep heather more problematic.
+Dempster's Fiona's book states this is very boggy ground - I found the boggy bits were avoidable but the deep heather more problematic.